IPS-Eye-White

 who will render to each person according to his deeds: to those who by perseverance in doing good seek for glory and honor and immortality, eternal life; but to those who are selfishly ambitious and do not obey the truth, but obey unrighteousness, wrath and indignation.
 There will be tribulation and distress for every soul of man who does evil, of the Jew first and also of the Greek, but glory and honor and peace to everyone who does good, to the Jew first and also to the Greek.
 For there is no partiality with God.
 (Romans 2:6-11 NASB)

-Incidentally, the the "apostle of love" John was on exactly the same track as Paul and James, not mincing any words when speaking of people who claimed to know Jesus, but did not obey Him.
+Incidentally, John the the "apostle of love" did not mince any words when speaking of people who claimed to know Jesus but did not obey Him.
 He flat out called them "liars" which, by the way, is just one of many examples of New Testament's public warnings against the wolves, often issued in less than polite language.
-(See Judge Not)
+(See Judge Not) www.inplainsite.org/html/judge_not.html

 By this we know that we have come to know Him, if we keep His commandments.
 The one who says, "I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him; but whoever keeps His word, in him the love of God has truly been perfected.
 By this we know that we are in Him: the one who says he abides in Him ought himself to walk in the same manner as He walked.
 (1 John 2:3-6).